Supporting the Royal Flying Doctors Service:

 The Royal Flying Doctor Service has been saving lives in rural and remote Australia for more than 90 years.
 Delivered by a dedicated team of professionals, using the latest in aviation, medical and communications technology, and supported by a vast number of volunteers and supporters, the RFDS provides a lifeline for those that live, work and travel in rural and remote Australia.

-From June 1st, we will be donating $1 from each fabric order to the Royal Flying Doctor Service, helping contribute to the running of their fly-in fly-out GP and Nurse clinics, mobile dental services, and patient transfers, as well as all their other incredible services.
+From June 1st, we have donated $1 from each fabric order to the Royal Flying Doctor Service.
+This helps contribute to the running of their fly-in fly-out GP and Nurse clinics, mobile dental services, and patient transfers, as well as all their other incredible services.
+As at the end of April 2022, you have helped us to donate $1401!
+Thank you!!

 Our Tree Planting Program:

 In early March 2019, we partnered with OneTreePlanted and pledged to plant one tree for every fabric order we receive through this website.
 By the end of October 2020, we have planted 2113 trees - smashing our goal of planting 2020 trees by the end of 2020!
-How many trees will we plant by the end of 2021?!?
+By the end of June 2021, we had planted 2812 trees!

 Why are we doing this?